 I did really enjoy Bedlam and was having a great time until the crippling issues had shown up.
 It's honestly almost impossible at the end since the frame drops worse than usual as there were frequent patches of frame dropping throughout the campaign.
 By the end if was just a crawl, but I powered through since I knew it was the end.
 The story was great and a differing perspective with just a tad too much social commentary.
 The ending was also far too open which caused disappointment and no closure for the events that occur throughout the game.
 There's some great nostalgia here for the old gamers and I have to say that the variety presented across the game along with content of campaign length was great.
 Just far too many issues and my enjoyment of the game were really keeping this a float.

-Review Done on Bedlam for Xbox One
+Bedlam Review on Xbox One

 Review Code Provided by One PR Studio